-Vibrant flavors come together in this cozy Lentil-Mushroom Cabbage Roll Soup.
-Easy to make for an unfussy version of a classic, this unstuffed cabbage roll soup is simple to make and packed with all the hearty umami flavors! gluten free + vegan
+Vibrant flavors come together in this cozy stuffed cabbage soup recipe.
+Easy to make for an unfussy version of a classic, this cabbage roll soup is simple to make and packed with all the hearty umami flavors!
+This recipe is vegetarian, vegan and gluten free.

 Course Dinner, Lunch